Farming beef cattle

 This has resulted in many of them being killed on-farm or transported to the continent for further fattening as veal, often in systems that would not be legal in the UK.
 Since 2006, the RSPCA, along with a number of other organisations have been working to encourage the use of these animals to supply the home beef market.

 Number of beef cattle

-¹Agriculture and Horticulture Development Board (2014) EBLEX UK Yearbook 2014: Cattle.
-Warwickshire: EBLEX
+¹Agriculture and Horticulture Development Board (2019) The UK Cattle Yearbook 2019

 The pure beef breeds of cattle that are used include early-maturing British breeds such as the Aberdeen Angus and the Hereford, and later-maturing continental breeds such as the Limousin and the Charolais.

 Find out about some of the key welfare issues for beef cattle.